teemueer/svencoop_plugins/README.md

 * [PartyMode](http://forums.svencoop.com/showthread.php/43872-Party-Mode)

 My other plugins:
-* KickBySteamID (admin console cmd .kickid <steamid> to kick players without adding a ban)
+* KickBySteamID (admin console cmd .kickid <steamid> to kick players without adding a ban, seems to be broken?)
 * NamePolice (kicks players who are not admin and are using nicknames defined in the script)
 * PlayerModelStuff (includes ListPlayerModels, precaches player models, replaces 'helmet' models and implements wheelchair mode)
 * SpeedoMeter (a simple speed-o-meter plugin Nero ported from an amxx plugin with some help of mine, persistence enabled by default)